Skip to main content

 How much daylight does Mumbai get right now?

-Mumbai gets about 13h 6m of daylight today, and that is gaining about 25 minutes compared with 30 days ago.
+Mumbai gets about 13h 9m of daylight today, and that is losing about 8 minutes compared with 30 days ago.

 Why does the daylight pattern change so much in Mumbai?